For ABOG 2019 Certifying (ORAL) Exam Candidates

 Now is the time to put the finishing touches on your thesis.
-It is due September 28th.
+It is due September 30th.
 ABOG requires 4 copies along with the thesis affidavit form that must be signed by the program director.
 Your examination fee is also due at the same time, a hefty $1210.
 It will take about 6-8 weeks for them to review it and accept it.
-We have FPM faculty available to review your Thesis.

 We are ready to get you prepared for this examination…..Register now for our November MFM Review Course in Charlotte NC Nov 22-24, 2019.

 FPMRS 2020 Certifying (ORAL) Exam Candidates (April 27 – 30, 2020)

 Application is now closed.
 For those that have received your application confirmation, you should be receiving a notice of your acceptance for the examination sometime in September.
 If you have not already done so, your examination fee of $1210 will need to be paid on or before September 30th.